drshahizan/software-engineering/materials/sec01/mod3.md

 **Example:** An example of Agile development is the development process used by a software development team building a mobile app.
 The team breaks down the development process into short sprints, each focusing on a specific feature or functionality.
 Within each sprint, the team inter-leaves development stages, allowing for quick feedback and the ability to make changes based on that feedback.

 ## Balance of Plan-Driven or Agile Development
+When deciding whether to use agile in a project, there are several factors to consider.
+These factors include criticality, personnel, dynamism, size, and culture.

+**Criticality:** The criticality of the project refers to how important the project is to the organization.
+If the project is mission-critical, with high stakes and no margin for error, a more plan-driven approach may be necessary to ensure that all requirements are met and risks are mitigated.
+However, if the project is less critical, an agile approach may be more suitable, as it can allow for flexibility and adaptability.

+**Personnel:** The personnel involved in the project also play a role in determining whether agile is appropriate.
+Agile development requires a highly collaborative and cross-functional team with strong communication skills.
+If the team is capable of working in an agile environment, it may be the best approach.
+However, if the team lacks the necessary skills or experience, a more plan-driven approach may be necessary.

+**Dynamism:** The level of dynamism in the project refers to how quickly requirements and priorities are likely to change.
+If the project requirements are highly dynamic and subject to change, an agile approach may be more suitable, as it allows for continuous feedback and adaptation.
+However, if the requirements are relatively stable, a more plan-driven approach may be more appropriate.

+**Size:** The size of the project also plays a role in determining whether to use agile.
+Small projects with a limited scope may benefit from an agile approach, as it allows for faster delivery of working software.
+However, larger projects with many interdependent parts may require a more plan-driven approach to ensure that all requirements are met.

+**Culture:** The organizational culture can also influence the decision to use agile.
+Agile development requires a culture of collaboration, trust, and transparency, where team members are empowered to make decisions and take ownership of their work.
+If the organizational culture supports these values, agile may be a good fit.
+However, if the culture is more hierarchical or bureaucratic, a more plan-driven approach may be necessary.

+In summary, when deciding whether to use agile in a project, it is important to consider factors such as criticality, personnel, dynamism, size, and culture.
+Project managers should carefully evaluate these factors to determine whether agile is the right approach for their project.

 ## Comparison between Plan-Driven and Agile Development
+### Plan-Driven Development:

+**Emphasis on upfront planning and documentation:** Plan-driven development emphasizes thorough planning and documentation before any coding begins.
+This is because the plan is seen as the blueprint for the entire development process, and the success of the project is measured against how well the team adheres to the plan.

+**Strict control over the development process:** In plan-driven development, there is a high degree of control over the development process.
+This is achieved through detailed planning, monitoring, and tracking of progress against the plan.
+This approach provides a sense of predictability and stability, which can be reassuring to stakeholders.

+**Separate development stages with a focus on completing each stage before moving to the next:** Plan-driven development is typically structured into distinct development stages, such as requirements gathering, design, development, testing, and deployment.
+The focus is on completing each stage before moving to the next, with minimal overlap between stages.

+**Detailed project plan that outlines all requirements and tasks:** In plan-driven development, a detailed project plan is created that outlines all of the requirements and tasks for the entire project.
+This plan is seen as the roadmap for the entire project, and it provides a clear and defined path for the development team to follow.

+**Heavy reliance on formal processes and procedures:** Plan-driven development relies heavily on formal processes and procedures to ensure that the project is completed on time and within budget.
+These processes and procedures provide a level of structure and consistency to the development process.

+**Limited ability to adapt to changing requirements:** Plan-driven development is not well-suited for projects with rapidly changing requirements.
+Since the plan is seen as the blueprint for the entire development process, changes to the plan can be difficult to accommodate.

+**Suitable for large, complex projects with well-defined requirements:** Plan-driven development is best suited for large, complex projects with well-defined requirements.
+This approach provides a high degree of structure and predictability, which is necessary for these types of projects.

+**High documentation and reporting requirements:** Plan-driven development requires a significant amount of documentation and reporting to ensure that the development process is well-documented and transparent.

+### Agile Development:

+**Emphasis on collaboration and flexibility:** Agile development emphasizes collaboration and flexibility over rigid plans and processes.
+The focus is on delivering value to the customer through iterative and incremental development.

+**Emphasis on self-organizing teams:** In agile development, teams are self-organizing and empowered to make decisions.
+This approach allows teams to be more responsive to changing requirements and to take ownership of the development process.

+**Inter-leaved development with frequent iterations:** Agile development is structured around frequent iterations, where the development team delivers working software at the end of each iteration.
+This approach allows the team to respond quickly to feedback and changing requirements.

+**Iterative planning and incremental delivery of working software:** Agile development uses iterative planning and incremental delivery of working software to ensure that the team is always delivering value to the customer.
+This approach allows the team to prioritize work based on customer needs and to adapt quickly to changing requirements.

+**Emphasis on informal communication and face-to-face interaction:** Agile development places a high value on informal communication and face-to-face interaction.
+This approach fosters collaboration and ensures that the team is working towards a shared vision.

+**Ability to adapt to changing requirements throughout the development process:** Agile development is well-suited for projects with rapidly changing requirements.
+The iterative approach allows the team to adapt quickly to changing requirements and to deliver value to the customer at each iteration.

+**Suitable for small to medium-sized projects with less defined requirements:** Agile development is best suited for small to medium-sized projects with less defined requirements.
+This approach allows the team to be flexible and to respond quickly to changing requirements, which is often necessary for these types of projects.
+Additionally, since agile development is focused on delivering value to the customer, it is particularly well-suited for projects where customer feedback is critical.

 ## Agile Methods
+**Focus on the code:** Agile development places a strong emphasis on the code itself.
+The code is seen as the primary artifact of the development process, and the focus is on delivering high-quality, working code that meets customer needs.

+**Iterative approach:** Agile development is structured around an iterative approach, where the development team delivers working software at the end of each iteration.
+This approach allows the team to receive feedback from stakeholders and to make adjustments quickly.

+**Delivery of working software quickly:** The iterative approach of Agile development is designed to deliver working software quickly.
+This allows stakeholders to see progress early and often, and it ensures that the team is delivering value to the customer at each iteration.

+**Reduction of overheads:** Agile development methods aim to reduce overheads by focusing on the essentials of software development.
+This means that unnecessary documentation and processes are minimized, and the focus is on delivering working software quickly.

+**Ability to respond quickly:** Agile development methods allow the team to respond quickly to changing requirements and to adapt the development process as needed.
+This is because the iterative approach provides regular opportunities for feedback and adjustment.

+**Emphasis on collaboration and communication:** Agile development methods emphasize collaboration and communication between team members and stakeholders.
+This ensures that everyone is working towards a shared goal and that the development process is transparent and inclusive.

+**Customer involvement:** Agile development methods prioritize customer involvement throughout the development process.
+This means that the customer is involved in decision-making and feedback is regularly sought to ensure that the software being developed meets their needs.

+**Self-organizing teams:** Agile development methods typically involve self-organizing teams, where team members are empowered to make decisions and take ownership of the development process.
+This approach fosters creativity and innovation, and it allows teams to be more responsive to changing requirements.

+**Continuous improvement:** Agile development methods are designed to continuously improve the development process.
+This is achieved through regular retrospectives, where the team reflects on their performance and identifies areas for improvement.

 ## Agile Manifesto